bugthesystem/design-patterns-and-idioms-in-es6/README.md

 # Do initial build, start a webserver and re-build on every file change...
 gulp build serve watch
 ```
-Open a browser and look in the console log to see the result.
+Open a browser and see the result.

 Current Patterns
 ======================